Secure and Efficient Federated Learning Through Layering and Sharding Blockchain: Introduction

 The remainder of this paper is structured as follows.
-The existing related works are reviewed in Section \ref{sec:related}.
-The architecture of ChainFL is introduced in Section \ref{sec:architecture}.
-Then, details of the ChainFL are presented in Section \ref{sec:designDetails}, where the workflow and consensus of ChainFL are well described.
-Afterward, implementation and evaluations are shown in Section \ref{sec:implementation} and Section \ref{sec:evaluation}, respectively.
-Some discussions are provided in Section \ref{sec:discussion}.
-This paper is concluded and future works are described in Section \ref{sec:conclusion}.
+The related works are reviewed in Section \ref{sec:related}.
+Section \ref{sec:architecture} introduces the architecture of ChainFL, with Section \ref{sec:designDetails} detailing its workflow and consensus.
+Implementation and evaluations are in Section \ref{sec:implementation} and Section \ref{sec:evaluation}, respectively.
+Finally, conclusions and future work are presented in Section \ref{sec:conclusion}.